 This recipe for cinnamon sugar is really easy to prepare.
-Additionally, making it at home is far more cost-effective than buying store-bought alternatives.
+Additionally, making it home is far more cost-effective than buying store-bought alternatives.

 This and other seasoning blends are also excellent food gifts.
 The ideal treat for a holiday hostess is to pour it into a lovely tiny jar and wrap it with twine.